Each Experiment program includes several of the following components.

 Understand the country’s social justice efforts and political processes.

-Learn about native wildlife, ecology, sustainability practices, and challenges to local environments. or Learn about sustainable practices in various disciplines.
+Learn about native wildlife, ecology, sustainability practices, and challenges to local environments.
+Learn about sustainable practices in various disciplines.

 Receive formal painting and photography instruction and/or gain exposure to fine arts, poetry, music, and/or the performing arts.